modmonhq/modmon-docs/docs/recipes/community.md

 Just like [Prefabs](/docs/recipes/prefabs.md), Community Recipes are community-contributed recipe templates that can be used to quickly create a deploy pipeline.

+Community Recipes in the future may include pipelines, such as a "Generate Static Site" recipe that can be used to turn any static-site-generating repo into a fully-functioning stack, deplloyed with a single command.

 More information coming soon.